PaulFrankling/proper_clobber/TESTING.md

     * *I want to receive a confirmation email notifying me they know of my query.*

-        * Once the form is valid and the user clicks on the 'Send Message' button, the site owner receives an email with the users information and query.
+        * Once the form is valid and the user clicks on the 'Send Message' button, the user receives an email advising them the site owner will be in touch shortly.

         ![Contact confirmation email](readme/testing/ux-testing/ux-contact-conf-email.png)